nonamemanxiii/splunk/README.md

 Heartbeat
 ---------
-	splunk-heartbeat is real-time health check for splunk indexer which implement with index replication.
+	splunk-heartbeat is real-time health check for splunk indexer(which implemented with index replication solution).
 When splunk indexer die the script will swap pre-config file inside splunkforwarder.
 This script will work in case the machine is down. not just splunk service.
-To monitor service, I'll write another script(in python) to check port by port, but don't know when :p.
+To monitor service, I'll write another script(in python) to check port by port, but don't expected it because I don't know when :p.

 Heartbeat: How to
 -----------------